aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

         interval: cdk.Duration.seconds(10),
       },
   })],
-  backendDefaultsClientPolicy: appmesh.ClientPolicy.fileTrust({
-    certificateChain: 'path-to-certificate',
-  }),
 });
 ```

 The listeners field can be omitted which will default to an HTTP Listener on port 8080.
 A gateway route can be added using the `gateway.addGatewayRoute()` method.

-The `backendDefaults` property are added to the node while creating the virtual gateway.
+The `backendsDefaultClientPolicy` property are added to the node while creating the virtual gateway.
 These are virtual gateway's service backends client policy defaults.

 ## Adding a Gateway Route